-Harry Kirk Archives & Records Centre & City of the Poppy Steering Committee
+Harry Kirk Archives & Records Centre

 The Harry Kirk Archives & Records Centre preserves, promotes, and makes public the City’s corporate history.
 Collections include the records of the Cities of Fort William, Port Arthur, and Thunder Bay, and individuals and organizations that have made a significant contribution to civic life.
 Most records are open to the public.

 The Harry Kirk Archives & Records Centre is fully open to the public, Monday-Friday, 8:30-4:30.
 No appointment is needed – visit at 235 Vickers St. N. More information about visiting the archives is available online.
 The archives provides access to multiple archival collections and photographs specific to the war years (1914-1918).

 The Heritage Advisory Committee advises City Council on the protection of Thunder Bay’s built, natural, and cultural heritage.
 The Committee educates and promotes awareness of this heritage, so that future planning and development takes into consideration the rich history of these assets.

 For photo and newspaper content related to World War One, try the Gateway to Northwestern Ontario History database to search collections from all over Northwestern Ontario.
 For general research, log into the Virtual Collection and try searching in one of the 50+ available databases.

 The Thunder Bay Public Library also maintains an extensive collection of material onsite at the Brodie Resource Library.
 Some indexes and guides can be found on the Local History & Genealogy / Collections page of our website.